Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 **Prerequisites:** The ability to cast a spell

-Your exposure to the Feywild’s magic has changed you, granting you the following benefits:
+Your exposure to the Feywild's magic has changed you, granting you the following benefits:

 - **Ability Score Increase**